-- It must be genuinely held - It must be a belief and not an opinion or viewpoint based on information available at the moment. - It must be a belief as to a weighty and substantial aspect of human life and behaviour. - It must attain a certain level of cogency, seriousness, cohesion and importance. - It must be worthy of respect in a democratic society.
-It must be compatible with human dignity and not conflict with the fundaments
+- It must be genuinely held. - It must be a belief and not an opinion or viewpoint based on information available at the moment.

+- It must be a belief as to a weighty and substantial aspect of human life and behaviour. - It must attain a certain level of cogency, seriousness, cohesion and importance. - It must be worthy of respect in a democratic society. - It must be compatible with human dignity and not conflict with the fundamental rights of others.